 Though uninhabited, Middle Island is teeming with wildlife.

 It’s usually off-limits to tourists, as it’s classified as an 'A' Class Nature Reserve managed by the Department of Biodiversity, Conservation and Attractions (DBCA).

 It’s also the island where the world-renowned pink-coloured Lake Hillier is located.
 There are two ways by which you can see Middle Island and Lake Hillier: by plane or by boat charter.

 You can book a scenic tour flight from Esperance Airport, which is guaranteed to give you a view of the island and the stunning pink lake from the top.

 Some boat charters are permitted to go to Middle Island and take tourists close to Lake Hillier at certain times of the year.
 A trip to the island will give you a glimpse of a large granite hill called Flinders Peak.
 Lake Hillier is just a short walk from the beach.

-There are also remnants of a historical settlement on the island, as well as beaches in its northern bays.
+There are also remnants of a historical settlement on the island, as well as many of the best Esperance beaches in its northern bays.

 So, when you plan for your trip to Western Australia or Esperance, make sure you give yourself a few days to enjoy the sights and sounds that await you in this gorgeous archipelago.